Skip to Content

 Because this is, in part, an O’Malley project, one furnished with frequent collaborators like Scharar, Licata, and producer Harris Mayersohn, it’s impossible not to feel that a shoe is about to drop.
 O’Malley’s comedy is raucous and unpredictable, part man on the street, part performance art, part complete, intensely focused nonsense.
 O’Malley is an artist whose barrier to entry for the unfamiliar can sometimes be quite high.
 He excels in the depiction of manic, existentially frustrated white guys whose anger is sometimes hilarious, sometimes unsettling.
 As such, a creeping sense of anticipation builds throughout Rap World.
 A scene will play out, perhaps with one character in a heated argument with another, before a cut wipes the moment away.
 As a piece of cinema verite, Rap World succeeds where so many other projects fail in large part due to the spontaneity of its editing.
 Ben the filmmaker is clearly the person editing the footage and the audience gets a sense for his cinematographic rhythms, his tendency to stay closest to the action when the characters in play seem to completely forget he’s there.
 When he captions scenes, always in that familiar iMovie Impact font, it’s to overemphasize an already legible moment, as if aping the editing style of his favorite reality TV shows.

 There’s a lot of emulation in Rap World, a film as much about the thwarted ambitions of suburban layabouts as it is long nights spent in empty grocery store parking lots.
 It conjures the year it’s set in through the absence of certain technological touchstones: boxier television sets, worse clothing, the stasis of FM radio playlists, the internet as accessed through a desktop rather than a mobile device.
-Firmly ensconced in the pop culture doldrums of the Bush era, Matt, Casey, and Co. are recognizable as an unremarkable brand of edgy white dudes without any original ideas, stunted in their maturity, yet sincere in their bond with one another.
+Firmly ensconced in the pop-culture doldrums of the Bush era, Matt, Casey, and Co. are recognizable as an unremarkable brand of edgy white dudes without any original ideas, stunted in their maturity, yet sincere in their bond with one another.
 There’s an argument to be made that—and I say this as someone who had similar friends—their behavior should be much more offensive.
 There’s little in the way of the racist invective and brash misogyny that was one of the hallmarks of that milieu.
 But if O’Malley and Bensinger’s characterization is more tender than repulsive, it comes packaged within a film that isn’t so sure of its own nostalgia.

 One of the odder trends I’ve noticed online lately is a Gen Z and Gen Alpha romanticization of the early-to-mid-aughts—a longing for a more tactile sense of camaraderie, the feeling of being in touch with one’s friends and family without so much mediation.
 Along with the fetishization of the music and the chunky gadgets and the campy fashion is a paean for something like permissive boredom.
 Compared to the present, 2009 was a decidedly unstimulating time.
 The success of Rap World rests on the fact that while it accurately, almost effortlessly recreates the feeling and look of the time period, it stops short of missing it.

 At the film’s core is a wild but confused spirit.
 What are you supposed to do when there’s not really anything to do?
-A vibe is nice but it can’t last forever.
+A vibe is nice, but it can’t last forever.
 If you can’t realize your dreams on your own, have you revealed something essential and deficient about yourself, about your status, about the place you’re from?
 Rap World is a time capsule for this pre-influencer anxiety, a fictional snapshot of a time before Facebook, Twitter, and Instagram fundamentally reoriented the way we view and measure our lives.
 Few things serve as a ballast against the deflating sense that what you want to achieve is even interesting.
 All that’s left, if you’re lucky, is friendship.

 Matt, Casey, and Jason bond over their foibles, their petty grievances, their earnest, often silly interests.
 They lay on carpeted bedroom floors in cookie-cutter suburban houses, chip dust on their fingers, cigarette smoke in their hair, trying to preserve their boyhoods for as long as possible while simultaneously pining for the independence and stability of middle-class adulthood.
 They want to be rappers.
 They want to be competent lovers.
 They want to make their exes jealous.
 They want to erase their credit card debt.
 But really—and this may be Rap World’s most essential subtlety—they love Tobyhanna.
-These boys are proud sons of Anywhere, Penn., their sights set on a fame that might allow them to flourish in the same place that brought them up.
+These boys are proud sons of Anywhere, Pa., their sights set on a fame that might allow them to flourish in the same place that brought them up.
 What might seem like a capitulation to low standards, or the celebration of a lack of imagination, opens out onto an honest recognition that a place, a town, a home is only as shitty, or as worthwhile, as the people who choose to stay.
 The “Coolbaugh Crew” set out to write the definitive Tobyhanna anthem.
 The name of their record: Intelligent Dreams.

 If you liked this blog, please share it!
 Your referrals help Defector reach new readers, and those new readers always get a few free blogs before encountering our paywall.